-7.3 Familiarity with the Declaration of Security
+8.3 Usage of the Declaration of Security

 The Declaration of Security is defined in Regulation 1 of SOLAS Chapter XI-1.
-There is a sample Declaration of Security in Appendix 1 of Part B of the ISPS Code, which may be helpful in summarizing for trainees the nature and use of the Declaration of Security.
+The ISPS Code further describes the function of the Declaration of Security, when it should be completed, who may initiate it, and who is required to sign it.
+There is a sample Declaration of Security in Appendix 1 of Part B of the ISPS Code, which may be helpful in explaining the nature and use of the Declaration of Security.

-7.4 Reporting security incidents
+8.4 Reporting security incidents

 Trainees will appreciate that all security incidents must be reported in accordance with specific reporting requirements.
 It may be helpful to for instructors to provide several sample security incidents and have the class or individuals explain how they would go about reporting these incidents.
-Protocols specifically developed for reporting piracy and armed robbery against ships should be explained.
+Protocols specifically developed for reporting incidents involving piracy and armed robbery against ships should be explained.

-7.5 Execution of security procedures
+8.5 Implementation of security procedures

-Building on the understanding gained from previous sections in this course, trainees should be ready to synthesize the requirements and plans into actual procedures such as security inspections, controlling access to the ship, verifying and controlling the use of identification credentials, monitoring deck areas and areas surrounding the ship, and so forth.
+Building on the understanding gained from previous sections in this course, trainees should be ready to synthesize the requirements and plans into actual procedures such as security inspections, controlling access to the ship, monitoring deck areas and areas surrounding the ship, and so forth.

-8 Emergency Preparedness, Drills, and Exercises
+9 Emergency Preparedness, Drills, and Exercises